 Community Led Housing

-Grants will be available to support community led schemes in the district.
-If you are interested to learn more please complete the enquiry form.
+As part of the support we offer, grants will be available to support community led schemes in the district.
+Express your interest below to learn more.

 What exactly is community led housing?